 And because this link needs updating, it’s time for you to swoop in and make it happen.

-Either create a new page as I mentioned earlier, or update your existing content to fit this topic.
+Either create a new page as I mentioned earlier or update your existing content to fit.

 Make sure it ticks all of the boxes that a Wikipedia page would need to use this blog post as a reference.